 What does the error mean?

-Error codes F1 and E1 indicate a fault in the electric regenerative braking sensor.
-While error F1 means that the system self-test has failed, E1 indicates a fault during normal operation.
+Error codes F1 and E1 indicate a fault in the electric regenerative brake sensor.
+While error F1 means that the system self-test failed, error E1 indicates a fault during operation.

 Error F1 usually appears when a brake lever is pulled while the scooter is starting up.
 Please make sure not to pull any levers or press any buttons for the first few seconds after the scooter starts up.